golangci/golangci-lint-action/README.md

 Currently, GitHub parses the action's output and creates [annotations](https://github.blog/2018-12-14-introducing-check-runs-and-annotations/).

-The restrictions of annotations are the following:
+The restrictions of annotations are as follows:

-1. Currently, they don't support Markdown formatting (see the [feature request](https://github.community/t5/GitHub-API-Development-and/Checks-Ability-to-include-Markdown-in-line-annotations/m-p/56704))
+1. Currently, they don't support Markdown formatting (see the [feature request](https://github.community/t5/GitHub-API-Development-and/Checks-Ability-to-include-Markdown-in-line-annotations/m-p/56704)).
 2. They aren't shown in the list of comments.
-   If you would like to have comments - please, up-vote [the issue](https://github.com/golangci/golangci-lint-action/issues/5).
+   If you would like to have comments, please up-vote [the issue](https://github.com/golangci/golangci-lint-action/issues/5).
 3. The number of annotations is [limited](https://github.com/actions/toolkit/blob/main/docs/problem-matchers.md#limitations).

 Permissions required: